Skip to main content

 What happens when your broadband goes down?
 What can you do about it?
 And how long will you be offline?
 Our research highlights the best and worst locations in the UK for broadband outages.

 There are few things more frustrating than your broadband going down.
-What would you do if your broadband went out for over a day?
+What would you do if your broadband stopped working for over a day?
 Would you be able to work?
 How would you keep in touch with friends and family?
 And what would you watch on TV?
 Does anyone still have a DVD player plugged in these days?

 In this guide, we’ll take you through how to check if there’s an internet outage in your area, what the common causes of outages are, and what you can do if your broadband goes down.